Springfield Community Center Inc logo

 Museums

-In 1825, when Taliaferro County was formed, our ancestors were here as enslaved people on the Plantations in Georgia Militia District 606, later called Springfield Community.
+In 1825, when Taliaferro County was formed from five counties, our ancestors were here as enslaved people on the Plantations in Georgia Militia District 606, later called.
+They trained

 After emancipation, our great-great-grandfather, his siblings, cousins, and friends drove seventy miles to Augusta University, later to become Morehouse College, pursuing an education.